Alachisoft/NCache-Samples/nodejs/cacheevents/README.md

 	- Now select the Options' tab in the "Advanced Settings" of cache's details page.
 	- Enable event notifications (item-add, item-remove, item-update)
 	- Save changes.
-- By default this sample uses 'myPartitionedCache', make sure that cache is running.
+- By default this sample uses 'demoCache', make sure that cache is running.

 ### Build and Run the Sample

+- Run command
+	- '''npm install'''
-- Run the sample application.
+- To Run the sample application, execute following command
+	- ''' node ./index.js'''

 ### Additional Resources